Hartstreet Oil: Noble's Acquisition Of Clayton Williams And A Production Analysis Of The Southern Delaware Basin

 (Source: Welldatabase.com)

 Occidental is by far the most active.
 It is listed twice under two operating names by the Texas RRC.
 Rosetta is the operating name for Noble.
 The 212 wells pulled for this comparison all have production and were completed on December 1 st of 2014 or later.
 The majority are Wolfcamp wells, but some targeted the Bone Spring.
-This is a limited list due to a specific area and timeframe.
-Other operators in this general area are Anadarko (APCP), Energen (NYSE:EGN), Chevron (NYSE:CVX), Cimarex (NYSE:XEC), EOG Resources (NYSE:EOG), Devon (NYSE:DVN), Exxon (NYSE:XOM), Resolute (NYSE:REN), Parsley, Conoco (NYSE:COP), and Diamondback.
+This is a limited list due to a specific area and time frame.
+Other operators in this general area are Anadarko (APCP), Energen (NYSE:EGN), Chevron (NYSE:CVX), Cimarex (NYSE:XEC), EOG Resources (NYSE:EOG), Devon (NYSE:DVN), Exxon (NYSE:XOM), Resolute (NYSE:REN), Parsley, Conoco (NYSE:COP) and Diamondback.

 (Source: Welldatabase.com)